ziyiyin97/ziyiyin97.github.io/_pages/misc.md

 - Mathematics
 - Pure and Applied Geophysics
 - Remote Sensing
+- Sustainability

 ### Conference Proceeding Reviewer

 - AAAI 2023 Fall symposium on Artificial Intelligence and Climate: The Role of AI in a Climate-Smart Sustainable Future
 - ICLR 2024 workshop on AI4DifferentialEquations
 - International Meeting for Applied Geoscience and Energy 2023, 2024
+- Neurips 2024 workshop on Data-driven and Differentiable Simulations, Surrogates, and Solvers
 - SciMLCon 2022
 - 58th US Rock Mechanics / Geomechanics Symposium